-Pradhan meets Abu Dhabi Education Dept head, discusses opening of more Indian curriculum-based schools in UAE
+Pradhan meets Abu Dhabi education dept head, discusses opening of more Indian curriculum-based schools in UAE

-New Delhi, Sep 10 (PTI) Union Education Minister Dharmendra Pradhan on Wednesday met Sara Musallam, chairperson of the Abu Dhabi Department of Education and Knowledge (ADEK), and discussed opening of more Indian curriculum-based schools in the UAE to meet the educational needs of the Indian diaspora.
+New Delhi, Sep 10 (PTI) Union Education Minister Dharmendra Pradhan on Wednesday met Sara Musallam, chairperson of the Abu Dhabi Department of Education and Knowledge, and discussed opening of more Indian curriculum-based schools in the UAE to meet the educational needs of the Indian diaspora.

 Pradhan, who is on a two-day visit to the UAE, also visited Abu Dhabi campus of IIT Delhi.